portiaAI/portia-sdk-python/CONTRIBUTING.md

 ## How to contribute

 1. **Fork the Repository**: Start by forking the repository and cloning it locally.
 2. **Create a Branch**: Create a branch for your feature or bug fix.
 Use a descriptive name for your branch (e.g., `fix-typo`, `add-feature-x`).
 3. **Install the dependencies** We use Poetry to manage dependencies.
 Run ``poetry install``
 4. **Make Your Changes**: Implement your changes in small, focused commits.
 Be sure to follow our linting rules and style guide.

-5. **Run Tests**: If your changes affect functionality, run tests using ``pytest``.
+5. **Run Tests**: If your changes affect functionality, run ``pytest``.
 We encourage thorough testing to maintain a high level of quality.
 6. **Lint Your Code**: We use [ruff](https://github.com/charliermarsh/ruff) for linting.
 Please ensure your code passes all linting checks.
 We prefer per-line disables for rules rather than global ignores, and please leave comments explaining why you disable any rules.
 7. **Open a Pull Request**: Once you're happy with your changes, open a pull request.
 Ensure that your PR description clearly explains the changes and the problem it addresses.
 8. **Code Review**: Your PR will be reviewed by the maintainers.
 They may suggest improvements or request changes.
 We will do our best to review your PRs promptly but we're still a tiny team with limited resource.
 Please bear with us 🙏
 10. **Merge Your PR**: Once approved, the author of the PR can merge the changes. 🚀

 ## Contributor License Agreement (CLA)